nikk-ca/content/files/en-us/web/api/webvtt_api/index.md

 - The first line is started with a time, which is the starting time for showing the text that appears underneath.
 - On the same line, we then have a string of "`-->`".
 - We finish the first line with a second time, which is the ending time for showing the associated text.
-- We can then have one or more lines that start with a hyphen (-), each containing part of the text track to be shown.
+- We can then have one or more lines, each containing part of the text track to be shown.

 We can also place comments in our `.vtt` file, to help us remember important information about the parts of our file.
 These should be on separate lines, starting with the string `NOTE`.
 You'll find more about these in the below section.